 Talisman in recent years had become more focused on North American unconventional natural gas, including the Marcellus and Utica shales (see Daily GPI, May 21, 2008).
 Two years ago Talisman formed a joint venture with Statoil SA to acquire Eagle Ford Shale properties (see Daily GPI, Oct.
 12, 2010).

 The move toward more unconventional development has come in fits and starts, however.
-Early this year Talisman cut its capital spending in North American dry gas plays to direct more money to oil and liquids development (see NGI, Jan.
-16).
-In early summer the company abandoned a project being considered with Sasol Canada to develop Canada's first gas-to-liquids (GTL) facility to create transportation fuels from natural gas (see NGI, July 2).
+In early 2011 Talisman cut its capital spending in North American dry gas plays by 35% to direct more money to oil and liquids development (see Daily GPI, Jan.
+12, 2011).

 "John has made a significant contribution to Talisman since he joined the company in 2007," said Talisman Chairman Chuck Williamson of Manzoni.
 "Since that time, Talisman successfully entered the unconventional business, establishing a substantial presence in some of the best shale plays in North America.
 In addition, his focus on investing in and developing core capabilities will serve Talisman well in the future."

 Kvisle was president and CEO of TransCanada until he retired in 2010, and he is a long-time director at Talisman.

 "Hal has distinguished himself as a visionary chief executive and thought leader in Canada throughout his career," said Williamson.
 "We are very fortunate to have him now lead Talisman.
 Combined with Talisman's strong management team, Hal will provide a strong focus on operational excellence and project delivery."